There are a lot of Emergency Communications Electronics available for the paddler

-Warning: Use them because you are lost on a back road with a flat tire and you could find yourself in a world of trouble.
+Warning: If you use them because you are lost on a back road with a flat tire, you could find yourself in a world of trouble.

-- Coverage is world-wide using government-funded satellite and rescue coordination centres.
+- Coverage is world-wide using government-funded satellite and rescue coordination centers.

 - Each device has a unique coded signal, so if you’ve registered it properly, SAR personnel will know who you are and the type of vessel they are looking for.
 (Important: Your PLB must be registered with the appropriate national authority.
-Failure to do so may lead to a delayed SAR response and may be unlawful, so make sure you read your owners manual which will tell you how to go about the registration process).
+Failure to do so may lead to a delayed SAR response and may be unlawful.
+Make sure you read your owners manual which will tell you how to go about the registration process).